 Way back in June when I left work a few weeks earlier than planned and fled to North Carolina for a week, I had a discussion with my mom and her friend that got me thinking.
 Basically, my mom’s friend had asked her own mother, “When was the last time you did something for the first time?”
 Unfortunately, her mom couldn’t think of a single new thing she had tried in years.
 YEARS.
 I know she’s old, but there are so many things in this world to do!

 Since then, I’ve thought a lot about this question.
+And I decided to blog about it.
 This summer alone, I’ve done the following new things:

 - Tried guacamole, ice wine, and gelato (and loved them all!)